 *1500 lb Payload Capacity means the Ranger 1000 has a Cargo Capacity of approximately 1000 lb.

 The most surprising thing in this group is that CAT’s new CUV82 is priced to compete with the 1000cc models from Can-Am, Polaris, and Honda.
 How do they expect that to fly?
 We haven’t had any seat time on the CUV82 (and probably won’t for some time) but it looks like the CUV82 is going for a more rugged construction.
-CAT’s all-steel bed is unique in its construction and it’s bigger than anybody else’s.
+CAT’s all-steel bed makes it more durable than others and it sports a larger capacity by volume than any other UTV.
 Most likely, this will fill a need that construction companies are filling with Polaris Rangers right now.
 A worksite focused CAT UTV means it might not be ideal for farm work or recreation.
 Time will tell.

 Tons More Models